ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.plan.md

 **Team Leader / Scrum Master:** Jaleel Grant

 * Ensures that deadlines are met are responsibilities fulfilled.
 Reminds group of meetings, expectations etc.

+**Documentation:** Angela Ruiz

+* Oversees creation and editing of Iteration-03.plan.md and Iteration-03.review.md documents.
+Other members are encouraged to add to the documents but Angela will oversee the entire document creation process.

 **Backend:** Ishawant Sodhi, Angela Ruiz, Jaleel Grant